dogweather/forkful/content/en/java/strings/finding-the-length-of-a-string.md

 weight: 7
 ---

-## What & Why?
-Finding a string's length means figuring out how many characters it contains.
-Programmers often do this to validate input, loop through characters, or align text.

 ## How to:
 Java strings have a `length()` method.
 Call it, and you get the character count.
 Easy.